lsst-sqre/sasquatch-backpack/docs/dev/add_apis.rst

 Add a schema
 ============
 `Sasquatch <https://sasquatch.lsst.io>`__ (the wearer of the proverbial backpack), uses `Avro schemas <https://sasquatch.lsst.io/user-guide/avro.html>`__ for data serialization.
-Navigate to ``src/sasquatchbackpack/schemas`` and create a ``.avsc`` file for each different API call you want to make.
+Navigate to ``src/sasquatchbackpack/schemas`` and create a folder for your API.
+Inside, create a ``.avsc`` file for each different API call you want to make.
+The contents of the file depends on the data in question, so make sure to look at what you're getting from your API call and use the doccumentation to create an accurate representation of that data that you'll be sending.